AndieWill510/AnotherOption/Options/051-the-goal-leaves-the-room.md

 The original goal may have sounded small.

-But by the time it travels through school, family, medicine, and paperwork, it can become a whole weather system.
+But by the time it travels through school, family, medicine, and paperwork, it can become a system of tyranny.

 Now the person is not only asked to perform the goal during therapy.